- From: 23 april 2021

 John Heartfield - PHOTOGRAPHY PLUS DYNAMITE

-As soon as it becomes possible, a major retrospective of the work of John Heartfield (1891-1968) will open to the public at Museum de Fundatie.
+A major retrospective of the work of John Heartfield (1891-1968) is shown at Museum de Fundatie.
 The German Dadaist, photomonteur and political artist used his art as a weapon, and succeeded in reaching an audience of millions.
 The exhibition will be the biggest retrospective of the work of this ‘influencer avant la lettre’ ever staged in the Netherlands.
 Produced in collaboration with the Akademie der Künste in Berlin, it will move on to London after its run in Zwolle.

 John Heartfield, Benütze Foto als Waffe!
 (Use Photo as a Weapon!), 1929 © The Heartfield Community of Heirs / VG Bild-Kunst, Bonn 2020 Akademie der Künste, Berlin.